ultimateai/Blog/_posts/2024-05-16-enhancing-e2e-testing-efficiency.markdown

           retention-days: 1
 ```

 Next, each of these shards generate its reports, so for ease of use we merge the reports.
-We get the merged (zipped) report from Github and upload to our Google Cloud Storage to free up Github resources.
+We get the merged (zipped) file from Github and upload to our Google Cloud Storage to free up Github resources.
+Also we send test summary as slack notification.

-*Note:* we only retain the artifact in github for a day for cost effectiveness, but we upload the artifacts in the Google Cloud bucket for longer period.
+*Note:* we only retain the artifact in github for a day for cost effectiveness, and we upload the artifacts in the Google Cloud bucket for a longer period.

 ```yaml
 merge-reports: